SchlossLab/mikropml/README.md

   B) Run it parallelized for each datasplit (seed).
 We do this in our High Performing Computer (Great Lakes) by submitting an array job where the seed is automatically assigned [0-100] and each script is submitted at the same time - an example is present in the `run.sh` script.

-4. After we run the pipeline 100 times, we will have saved 100 files for AUROC values, 100 files for training times, 100 files for AUROC values for each tuned hyperparameter, 100 files for feature importances of perfectly correlated features, 100 files for feature importances of non-perfectly correlated features.
+4. After we run the pipeline 100 times, we will have saved 100 files for AUROC values (best cv and test AUROC values for each datasplit), 100 files for training times, 100 files for AUROC values for each tuned hyperparameter, 100 files for feature importances of perfectly correlated features, 100 files for feature importances of non-perfectly correlated features.
 These individual files will all be saved to `data/temp`.
 We can then merge these files and save them to `data/process`.

 		`bash bash/cat_csv_files.sh`